How to Create an Affidavit of Heirship

 Debts and Liabilities

-The last few sections relate to the Decedent's unpaid debts and liabilities.
-Again, if you don't know the answers, just answer to the best of your knowledge or skip these items.
+The last few sections relate to the decedent’s unpaid debts and liabilities.
+If the decedent's estate owes money, formal administration is generally required to ensure debts are paid correctly.
+An affidavit of heirship is not suitable for estates with debts, as formal administration is generally required in such cases.
+Again, if you do not know the answers, just answer to the best of your knowledge or skip these items.

 Attachments